-Mrs Amanda Barlow is responsible for maintaining a register of children who have medical needs.
+A detailed register of children who have medical needs is maintained.
 Regular training is undertaken regarding specific medical conditions affecting individual children so that trained staff can manage medical situations if the need arises.
 If a child requires personal hygiene care this will be managed by an authorised member of staff.